 As discussed earlier, artificial lightning pose a threat to human beings by emitting shorter blue wavelength light and straining our vision.
 Not only animals, but human beings are also habitual to the day-night cycle known as the circadian cycle.
 The change in cycle have an impact on brain wave patterns that causes depression, insomnia as well as cardiovascular diseases at times.

 Here’s a video reflecting some more of the drawbacks of light pollution.

 For the beautiful star-filled night sky…

 I have already talked about the solutions to increasing light pollution like applying the motion sensors and shielding the lights in order to reduce dispersion of light towards the sky.
 Also, using longer wavelength lights reduces strain on our eyes and dims the light at some extent for nocturnal animals.
-We have to reduce the overuse of artificial lightning and make sure lights are not layed out unnecessarily.
+We have to reduce the overuse of artificial lightning and avoid unnecessary laying of lights .